enibalo/MyBookList/frontend/README.md

 Views => for web pages like Home Page

-Components => for reusable components like Header, Login Form...
+Components => for reusable components like Header, Login Form, ...

 Styles => for CSS styles